 At the local level, Maya is a passionate advocate for community engagement and direct democracy.
 Most recently, she led a core team of activists to rename a school that was named for a slaveholder through a multi-year collaborative process that involved un-naming and renaming.
 The school was successfully renamed in honor of one of Boston's first Black teachers, Florida Ruffin Ridley.
 She has recently launched a project to recruit and train under-represented community voices to run for town government (People of Color, LGBTQI+, young people).

-Maya currently resides in Boston, MA (USA).
+Maya currently resides in Boston, MA (USA) on occupied Massachusett land.